Introduction

 Score

-Legendary composer Ennio Morricone began to compose the score from the script prior to the beginning of production.
-This is despite the fact that the script was drastically changed from the version Morricone was using, and that most of his music was integrated into the movie.
+Legendary composer Ennio Morricone began to compose the score from the script before the beginning of production.
+This is even though the script was drastically changed from the version Morricone was using and most of his music was integrated into the movie.
 One instance where that was not the case was the opening sequence where no music was used, with sound effects taking its place.

 Release and Reception